 Once the snow had started to melt and before the next storm front arrived, I managed to set up the antenna temporarily in my garden.
 The centre was supported by the flag pole and the ends tied off to two trees.
 Not an ideal set-up but good enough to test.
 I have deliberately cut the wires long and my first check had the antenna resonant at 13.395MHz after first folding back and then cutting off about 6” from the longer length of wire and 3” from the shorter one, I got the resonance to be around 14.285 MHz as I wish to operate SSB QRP with this antenna.
 That said at this setting the antenna is less than 2:1 across the whole band.
 I also tested using a WSPRLite unit running 200mW.
 I was quite happy with the results:

-Consistently into the US south-east, Ireland, Iceland and also Greece.
+At the bottom of SC 24, consistently getting into the US south-east, Ireland, Iceland and also Greece is a good result.
 The antenna was running roughly NNW-SSE unfortunately I don’t have enough room to be able to turn the antenna around to check its directive abilities.
 That will have to wait until I can get it onto a large open SOTA summit.